 The Unfulfilled Promise of Car Telemetry Data

-Why is Crasman researching this topic?
+Why is Crasman investigating this topic?

-Challenges with manufacturer's systems and fleet management solutions?
+Challenges with manufacturers' systems and fleet management solutions?

 Our solution